Peripli/service-broker-proxy-k8s/charts/service-broker-proxy-k8s/README.md

 **Note:** Make sure you substitute &lt;SM_URL&gt; with the Service Manager url, &lt;USER&gt; and &lt;PASSWORD&gt; with the credentials returned from cluster registration in Service Manager (see above).
 Substitute \<VERSION> with the specific version you require.
 If this is not set, the latest version is used.

+The default configuration will register service brokers as cluster resources, making the services available in all cluster namespaces.
+To target a specific namespace, you can set the `targetNamespace` value to the helm install command, for example: `--set targetNamespace=my-namespace`.

 To use your own images you can set `image.repository`, `image.tag` and `image.pullPolicy` to the helm install command.
 In case your image is pulled from a private repository, you can use
 `image.pullsecret` to name a secret containing the credentials.